Birding Athens National Garden: a city oasis

 National Gardens: The main entrance

-The main entrance of the National Gardens of Athens
+The main entrance of the National Garden of Athens

 Many species of birds enjoy the dense foliage of the park, including breeding Robins and Blue Tits (the latter not being found nesting anywhere else in Athens!).